Actifio/actifiodataveilmasking/README.md

 DataVeil needs to be copied onto your masking server.
 Unzip it and then create folders to hold your working files and logs.

-On the host where you will do masking, you need to ensure that:
+On the masking server, you need to ensure that:

 1. The ```SQL Server Browser``` service is set to **Automatic** startup and is is in the **Running** status.
 Do this by opening ```Services.msc```
 1. in ```SQL Server Configuration Manager``` that TCP connections to the database are Enabled even if only to 127.0.0.1

-The steps we follow to setup will be:
+The steps we follow for initial setup will be:

 1. Mount production database to masking server using the *middle* name (so mount ```ProdDB``` as ```UnmaskProdDB```)
 1. Install DataVeil onto your masking server (you also need JRE 1.8) by copying the ```dataVeil``` folder out of the unpacked zip file